 She has published books and articles in various international academic journals and has organized and participated in a number of international conferences.

-She is married to Thanos Papalexandris and has two children and one grandson.
+She is married to Thanos Papalexandris and has two children, a grandson and granddaughter.

 Q.: What are three enduring lessons you learned during your studies at DEREE?